3. GitHub¶

 3.1.
 Create a code directory¶

-First things first.
+But before we approach the runway, let’s make sure your local hangar is set up properly.
 It always helps to store all your code in the same place, rather than scattering your work in haphazard folders around your computer.

 Let’s settle the issue on the command-line.
 Open the terminal of your choice.
 It will start you off in your computer’s home directory, much like your file explorer.